📋 Quick Summary: Wrongful Death Lawyer Serving Clients in Nassau County

 Can a wrongful death claim still be successful if the person responsible is deceased?

 Yes, a wrongful death claim can still be pursued against the estate of the person who caused the death.
-An attorney can assist you in navigating these complex scenarios.
+A New York attorney can assist you in navigating these complex scenarios.

 Is a wrongful death settlement taxable?